asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/15macros/README.md

 Due to the large disc sizes the original MD simulations trajectories are not on this repository.
 </br>

-The `plot_tpt.py` script plots TPT pathways and can be used to plot TPT identified pathways on the tICA landscape.
+The `plot_tpt.py` script can be used to plot TPT identified pathways on the tICA landscape.
 For the hDAT system these pathways are saved in `img_tpt_first_7_paths.png` and `img_tpt_paths.png` files.
 </br>